Skip to main content

 FAQ

 Yes.
-Story titles are not copyrightable in most jurisdictions, including the US and UK.
-You can use any generated title freely in published, submitted, or commercial work without attribution.
-Always do a quick search to check a title isn't already closely associated with a well-known published work.
+Story titles are not copyrightable in most jurisdictions, including the US and UK, so you can use any generated title freely in published, submitted, or commercial work without attribution.
+Do a quick search to confirm the title isn't already closely associated with a well-known work.

-Is it better to title a story before or after writing it?
+should I title a short story before or after writing it

-Can I use a generated title as a writing prompt instead?
+Can I use a generated title for a published or submitted story?